-Fast Tony's loan financing terms require 10% down and 2% per month for 60 months.
-His financing manager, Big Anthony, explains that the implied interest rate is 12%.
+Fast Tony's loan financing terms require 10% down and 2% of the purchase price per month for 60 months.
+His financing manager, Big Anthony, explains that at a 12% nominal interest rate (1% per month compounded monthly), the load will be paid off in 60 months.
 There are severe penalties for delinquency but none of them are expressed in dollar values.